bacardi55/pimaton/README.md

 # What can it do now ?

 So far, the code in that repo can:
-- Take pictures via the PiCamera (number and size configurable) (configuration of the PiCamera options to come soon)
+- Take pictures via the PiCamera (number, size, picamera option, … are configurable)
 - Generate an image based on the taken pictures (rendered image is configurable but be careful and test the rendering :p)
+- Can use a template image as the base for the rendered picture (to add text or decoration around the thumbnails)
 - Print the image via cups (so a printer needs to be installed)
 - Only CLI mode for now (but GUI work has started)
-- Only Keyboard input for now (but GUI touchscreen input work started)
+- Only Keyboard (TUI) or Touchscreen (GUI) input for now (GPIO and multiple input option coming soon)

 # How to install ?